Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_4/README.md

 - **generate_test_description()**: This function is the entry point.
 It works just like a standard ROS 2 launch file, defining which nodes to start, their parameters, and any other launch actions.
 - **A unittest.TestCase Class**: This is where the actual tests are written.
 These tests run after the nodes have been launched and the system is ready.

+The discovery process orchestrated by the framework itself does the rest of the work, identifying which tests to run.

+> [!NOTE]
+> `unittest` creates an instance of the class for each `test_` method that it finds inside it, so it's usually a good practice to share resources using a class method to initialize and shutdown `rclpy` for example.
+For more information about `unittest`, see the [official docs](https://docs.python.org/3/library/unittest.html).

 Here are the key components that will be used:

 | Component                                       | What it does                                                                                                                                           | Example Usage                                                                                                         |